jonaskahn/asktube/README.md

 - I’ve seen several GitHub repositories offering **AI-powered** summaries for YouTube videos, but none include **Q&A** functionality.
-- I want to implement a more comprehensive solution while also gaining experience with AI to build an RAG application for business class.
+- I want to implement a more comprehensive solution while also gaining experience with AI to build my own RAG application.

 ---
 ## The Idea / Architecture